Antisemitism Has Infected CUNY: We Demand that the University Adopts the IHRA Definition of Antisemitism

 S.A.F.E.
 CUNY calls for CUNY and the PSC-CUNY faculty union to adopt the widely-accepted International Holocaust Remembrance Alliance (IHRA) Definition of Antisemitism.
 The IHRA definition of antisemitism reflects the lived experience of Jewish students, faculty, staff, and others at CUNY and its adoption by the university is the most effective way to address antisemitism at the university and within the PSC-CUNY faculty union.

-865 entities have adopted the IHRA definition of antisemitism.
-The IHRA definition has been adopted or endorsed by 37 nations, the U.S. State department, over half of U.S. states, over 50 Jewish organizations in the U.S. and it is the accepted definition of antisemitism for the vast majority of Jewish organizations and scholars.
+Over 1,100 entities have adopted the IHRA definition of antisemitism.
+The IHRA definition has been adopted or endorsed by over 50 nations, more than 340 educational institutions, over 30 U.S. states, and by the U.S. State department.
+It is the accepted definition of antisemitism for the vast majority of Jewish organizations and scholars.
 The movement is growing.
-In 2021 alone, 200 entities adopted or endorsed the definition.
+In 2022 alone, over 200 entities adopted or endorsed the definition.

 Please sign this petition demanding that CUNY adopt the IHRA definition of antisemitism and be guided by the IHRA definition to properly identify and address antisemitism throughout the university.